 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-In the Fischer neighborhood, 63.6% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 20.6% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (11.7%), and 4.1% in manufacturing and laborer occupations.
+In the Fischer neighborhood, 70.4% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 17.3% of the residents employed.
+Other residents here are employed in government jobs, whether they are in local, state, or federal positions (9.9%), and 7.7% in executive, management, and professional occupations.

 The most common language spoken in the Fischer neighborhood is English, spoken by 100.0% of households.